 Children's Allowance - Kindergeld in Germany

 Taxpaying expatriate residents of Germany are, like Germans, entitled to Kindergeld if they have children.
-This is an allowance from the German government to help defray some of the cost of raising children.
-It can run from €184 to €215 per child per month, and is usually made by a fund transfer into a German bank account.
+This is an allowance (also called a Child Benefit) from the German government to help defray some of the cost of raising children.
+It can run from €204 to €235 per child per month, and is usually made by a fund transfer into a German bank account.

-Just about any taxpayer with children can get the Kindergeld, whether employed, self employed or independent.
-You get it as a rule until the children turn 18, though it can continue until they are 25 if they are still in school.
-You get €184 per month for each of the first two children, €190 for the third child and €215 for each subsequent one.
+Just about any taxpayer living in Germany with children can get the Kindergeld, whether employed, self employed or independent.
+You get it as a rule until the children turn 18, though it can continue until they are 25 if they are still in school or meet other requirements for an extension.
+Starting in July 2019 the benefit was raised to €204 per month for each of the first two children, €210 for the third child and €235 for each subsequent one.

 In most cases it is the parents who are entitled to the money, not the children, though an exception can be made in the case of orphans, or parents whose whereabouts are unknown.

 An oral application, as with a phone call, or an application by e-mail is not possible.